ChristophGreger/AlgoPage/README.md

 # Algorithm Visualizer

 A visualization of different algorithms using Python and Reflex.
+For visiting a hosted page of this repository click [here](http://christophgreger.de:3000)

 ## Segments